 Sistrunk Hall was built in May of 1912, shortly after construction began on the Bank of Homestead building in March of that same year.
-It was built by Edward A. Sistrunk, who may have been from White Springs, Florida.
-He was in Miami as early as 1907, when he married Eva Lenora Carter.
-It is unknown when he came to Homestead, but his wife was a member of the Homestead Sewing Circle (the predecessor to the Homestead Women’s Club) in 1912 and he was the Chief of Police of Homestead in 1916.
-In 1912, according to a manuscript found at the Florida State Archives by Dr. Greg Bush of the University of Miami, Mr. Sistrunk owned the Homestead Grocery (now the home of Ages Ago Antiques) and sold it to W. J. Nobles who, in turn, sold it to Charles T. Fuchs, Sr., the founder of Fuchs Bakery.
-His son, Charles T. Fuchs, Jr. moved the business to Railroad Avenue (now Flagler) and then bought a franchise from Holsum Bakery and moved the business to South Miami.
-Sistrunk Hall was where various fraternal orders and community groups met and it also had a movie theater which pre-dated the Seminole Theater.
+It was built by Edward A. Sistrunk, who was from White Springs, Florida.
+He came to Miami as early as the winter season of 1905, where he was a “special police” officer at the Royal Palm Hotel.
+In 1906, he hired on with the City of Miami as a police officer.1 In January of 1907, he married Eva Lenora Carter2 and in the summer of 1909, he came to Homestead.3 His wife was a member of the Homestead Sewing Circle (the predecessor to the Homestead Women’s Club) in 1912 and he was a Marshal, along with Oscar Thomas, of the Town of Homestead in 1916.4 Sistrunk Hall was where various fraternal orders, churches and community groups met and it also had a movie theater which pre-dated the Seminole Theater.
 Sistrunk Hall, like so many other wooden buildings of that era, burned down in the early morning hours of August 31, 1916.

-William J. Krome, representing the owners of the Commerce Addition, proposed a location for the new Town Hall on Krome Avenue north of Mowry.
-The Commerce Addition had been surveyed by Richard L. Bow, the son of Lily Lawrence Bow and platted by William J. Krome on September 30, 1914.
-George W. Hall, proposed a location in the 250 – 400 block of S. Krome Ave.
-Conveniently enough, that location was part of George W. Hall’s Hall’s Addition (Book 3, Page 73) to Homestead.
+William J. Krome, representing the owners of the Commerce Addition, proposed a location for the new Town Hall on Krome Avenue north of Mowry.5 The Commerce Addition had been surveyed by Richard L. Bow, the son of Lily Lawrence Bow and platted by William J. Krome on September 30, 1914.
+Another group, headed by George W. Hall, proposed a location in the 250 – 400 block of S. Krome Ave.
+That location was part of his Hall’s Addition to Homestead (Miami-Dade County plat book 3, page 73).
 There was a considerable amount of time devoted to discussing the location for the new town hall before the Council narrowed down their options to either lots 7 and 8 ($700) or lots 11 and 12 ($600) of Block 1 of the Commerce Addition.
-By a vote of 4-3 on February 7, 1916, the Council decided to build the new Town Hall on lots 7 and 8 of Block 1 in the Commerce Addition. $300 towards the cost of the lots had been promised by City Auditor Sid Livingston from “the citizens to apply to the purchase of either of the two propositions.”
+By a vote of 4-3 on February 7, 1916,6 the Council decided to build the new Town Hall on lots 7 and 8 of Block 1 in the Commerce Addition. $300 towards the cost of the lots came from a private party, reducing the cost to the town to $400.

 In 1956, the Town Hall was remodeled after two city departments moved out.
 The police department moved to its new quarters just east of the municipal power plant.
 That building now houses the Homestead Utilities offices.
 The fire department moved to its new building on N.W.
 2nd St. between N.W.
 3rd and 4th Avenues.
 The jail cells were removed and the bottom floor was turned into office space for the growing city government.